-According to AIG, only 2% of C-suite executives consider maximizing financial sustainability as their highest priority, a sharp contrast to the 64% who said maximizing patient safety.
-However, the same group said 16% of their time was devoted to maximizing financial sustainability, and only 33% of their time was devoted to patient safety efforts.
+According to AIG, only 2% of C-suite executives consider maximizing financial sustainability their highest priority, a sharp contrast to the 64% who said maximizing patient safety was number one.
+However, the same group said 16% of their time was devoted to maximizing financial sustainability, and only 33% was devoted to patient safety efforts.

-The disconnect between what hospital administrators say and what they do communicates to hospital staff that although patient safety is important, it's not as important as financial sustainability.
-To be fair, financial sustainability is important to maintaining quality patient care.
-If a medical institution can't pay its staff competitively, keep its facilities up to date, and continually upgrade its equipment, it is unlikely it could maintain patient safety.
-Indeed, 72% of C-suite executives named maximizing financial sustainability as a primary challenge to maximizing patient safety.
+The disconnect between what hospital administrators say and what they do communicates to hospital staff that although patient safety is important, it takes a backseat to financial sustainability.
+To be fair, capital plays a major role in maintaining quality patient care.
+If a medical institution can't offer competitive pay, keep facilities up to date, and continually upgrade equipment, maintaining patient safety is unlikely.
+Indeed, 72% of C-suite executives cited maximizing financial sustainability as a primary challenge to safeguarding patient safety.

-However, these goals aren't mutually exclusive.
+Fortunately, these goals aren't mutually exclusive.
 "Considering nearly half of every dollar spent on healthcare costs is related to a medical error, improvements in patient safety will provide a quick return on investment," said Emily Rinehart, a registered nurse and vice president and division manager for healthcare risk consulting at AIG.